uc-r/uc-r.github.io/bootcamp/index.md

 ### Material

-You can download the required classroom material here: &nbsp; <a href="" style="color:black;"><i class="fa fa-folder-open" style="font-size:1em"></i></a>.
+You can download the required classroom material here: &nbsp; <a href="" style="color:black;"><i class="fa fa-spinner fa-pulse fa-3x fa-fw" style="font-size:1em"></i></a> (coming soon - check back on Thursday).
 In this file you will find the slides, data, and initial code scripts that we will go through in class.